 724-438-3003 or 724-437-7527

-Participants must be at least nine years old and have the physical ability to hike fifteen stories deeper into the mountain on its lit passages.
+Participants see all of the lighted cave and, along the way, do the “maze crawl,” enter the large unlit room called: “the Stomach,” and walk/crawl through the unlit, sandy-floored passages of Cale’s Canyon.
+Participants must have the physical ability to hike fifteen stories deeper into the mountain on its lit passages.
 Participants must wear firmly-fitting shoes with a good tread, long pants, and a long-sleeved shirt or old sweater suitable for a cave temperature of 52oF.
 Laurel Caverns will supply the lights and the hard hat.
+Reservations are not needed, but schools, scouts, and summer camps, bringing groups of fifteen or more should call: 724-438-3003 for group rates.

 9 years is the minimum age requirement